-Are you old enough to remember being terrified of being skewered by a lawn dart?
+Are you old enough to remember being terrified of being skewered by lawn darts?
 You know, those metal pointed, weighted darts that look like miniature javelins with fins?
 In any other dimension, they’d be treated as a weapon, not a game for children.
-I’m periodically stuck on the subway with nothing to do but let my brain wander through a tangled landscape of ideas and half written articles and during a rather epic delay underground recently, I began thinking about lawn darts and wondered why I no longer saw them.
+I’m periodically stuck on the subway with nothing to do but let my brain wander through a tangled landscape of ideas and half written articles and during an epic delay underground recently, I began thinking about lawn darts and wondered why I no longer saw them.

 The pointy bit was still made of a heavy metallic material (usually lead) so it would hit the ground with sufficient force and not wobble about.
 The new bit was a proposal to use molded plastic for the fins and shaft to cheapen the costs per unit.

 “Referring now to the drawings, there is shown generally at 10 a dart construction comprising a weighted head portion 12, a metallic shaft 14 extending from one end thereof and terminating in point 16, an elongated plastic shaft 18 extending from the opposite end of head portion 12, and a tubular portion 20 having vanes 22 extending integrally there from.”
 1

 I couldn’t find the original patent but did find one from 19762.
 It looks equally deadly: